solids4foam/solids4foam/tutorials/solids/viscoelasticity/viscoTube/README.md

 | _Relaxed_ Young’s modulus | $$E_{\infty}$$ | $$39.58$$ GPa |
 |      Poisson's ratio      |    $$\nu$$     |   $$0.33$$    |

-The inner surface of the tube is displaced $$1$$ µm in the radial direction; in order to mimic the displacement occurring instantaneously, it is applied within the first time step.
+The inner surface of the tube is displaced $$1$$ µm in the radial direction.
+To mimic the displacement occurring instantaneously, it is applied within the first time step.
 The outer surface of the tube is traction-free.
 The case is solved over a period of $$7000$$ s with a time step of $$800$$ s.
-Inertia and gravity terms are neglected and the problem is solved as a plane strain.
-The cylinder is discretised with $$24$$ CVs in radial and $$48$$ CVs in circumferential direction.
+Inertia and gravity terms are neglected, and the problem is solved as a plane strain.
+The cylinder is discretised with $$1,152$$ cells: $$24$$ cells in the radial direction and $$48$$ cells in the circumferential direction.

 <div style="text-align: center;">
   <img src="./images/viscoTube-geometry.png" alt="Image" width="350">